Insaf01/proposal/propsals/proposal-phase-2.md

 | Videos   | Research + scripting + filming + editing   |  $700  |    3  |     $2,100  |
 |          | Total                                      |        |       |    $10,600  |

+We may swap some self-organized events for sponsorships where it adds more value but the total limit will be respected.

 Special thanks to @bee for his help and insightful feedback in polishing this proposal.

 We really appreciate your time and consideration.
 Yet again, any and all helpful feedback is greatly appreciated.